wp-plugins/picbox-image-uploader/readme.txt

 0.1c; Removed additional tags from the iframe which may be causing issues.
 0.1d/0.1.4; Centered the iframe, switched to a fully numerical versioning system.
-1.0.0; changed a bunch of stuff, mainly the iframe
+1.0.0; changed a bunch of stuff, mainly the iframe 1.1; Changed upload from an iframe to a Javascript pop-up uploader window.
+Removed the src folder, and put the CSS and JS on MunyCDN.
+Began work on a function to insert the uploaded image into the post
 == Upgrade Notice ==
 This plugin should not need to be updated with WordPress, as its functions are simple.
-Most updates will be addition of features.
+Most updates will be addition of features and/or fixes.

 == Screenshots ==
 n/a